-'Special consideration'
+Special consideration

-Should a student be ill before an examination, suffer bereavement or other trauma, be taken ill during the examination itself or otherwise be disadvantaged or disturbed during an examination, then it is the student's parent's / parents' (or carer's / carers') responsibility to alert the examinations officer or the Executive Headteacher to that effect.
+Should a student fall ill before an examination, suffer bereavement or other trauma, be taken ill during the examination itself or otherwise be disadvantaged or disturbed during an examination, then it is the student's parents/carers responsibility to alert the Examinations Officer or the Head of Centre to that effect.

-The student must support any special consideration claim with appropriate evidence within three days of the examination, eg a doctor's letter.
-The examinations officer must then forward a completed special consideration form to the relevant awarding body within seven days of the examination.
+The student must support any special consideration claim with appropriate evidence within three days of the examination, eg a letter from the GP.
+The Examinations Officer must then forward a completed special consideration form to the relevant awarding body within seven days of the examination.